q-johnson/AbuseIPDB-Open-WebUI-Tool/README.md

 - **Check IP Address**: Quickly check the reputation of an IP address.
 - **Report Abuse**: Easily report abusive IP addresses directly from the interface.
-- **Search and Filter**: Search and filter records based on specific criteria.
 - **Integration with Open WebUI**: Leverage the flexibility of open WebUI for a customized experience.

 ## Requirements